 Furthermore, make sure all administrators understand the system.
 They don’t need to have detailed technical knowledge, but they need to be able to explain why it’s needed.

 Student data privacy is for all staff—no matter their role—and should happen multiple times a year.
 Both presenters said their districts offer a variety of training programs from in-person to online compliance courses to self-guided training.

 Dr. Lori Rapp, Superintendent of Lewisville Independent School District (TX), said they even moved their instructional technology team out from the tech department and into teaching and learning so that both teams own and support the commitment to data privacy.

 Finally, remember that training is resource intensive.
 It requires considerable effort to coordinate, especially when you are training students and families as well as educators.

-Learn more about this edWeb broadcast, “Leadership Strategies to Assure Student Data Privacy: The Trusted Learning Environment Seal,” sponsored by ClassLink and co-hosted by CoSN and AASA.
+Learn more about this edWeb broadcast, “Leadership Strategies to Assure Student Data Privacy: The Trusted Learning Environment Seal,” presented by CoSN and AASA, and sponsored by ClassLink.

 Join the Community